readyapi/sqldev/docs/tutorial/readyapi/tests.md

-# Test Applications with RaedyAPI and SQLDev
+# Test Applications with ReadyAPI and SQLDev

-To finish this group of chapters about **RaedyAPI** with **SQLDev**, let's now learn how to implement automated tests for an application using RaedyAPI with SQLDev. ✅
+To finish this group of chapters about **ReadyAPI** with **SQLDev**, let's now learn how to implement automated tests for an application using ReadyAPI with SQLDev. ✅

 Including the tips and tricks. 🎁

-## RaedyAPI Application
+## ReadyAPI Application

-Let's work with one of the **simpler** RaedyAPI applications we built in the previous chapters.
+Let's work with one of the **simpler** ReadyAPI applications we built in the previous chapters.

 All the same **concepts**, **tips** and **tricks** will apply to more complex applications as well.